- Tuesday – Friday 3/22-3/25

 - Beautiful park location where non-running family members can take a walk and meet runners on the course or play with kids on the great play structure (see picture below).

-- Start time allows local runners to come to the race after work on Friday and be home Saturday night with a full day of recovery before work on Monday.
+- Start time allows local runners to come to the race after work on Thursday or Friday and be home Saturday night with a full day of recovery before work on Monday.

 - Saturday evening finish time allows families to enjoy the park on Saturday, be there for your finish, and enjoy a post-race dinner with you.